Rayrsn/Spotify-Ad-Killer/README.md

 4. Wait for the program to finish compiling the executable.
 5. Your file is located in `dist` directory.
 * You can replace any Spotify shortcut with this file.
 (But remember to change the `"SpotifyDir"` value.)
-* If the executable exits with "Python38.dll not found" error, move the included Python38.dll to the directory.
+* If the executable exits with "Python39.dll not found" error, move the included Python39.dll to the directory.
+* You can use whatever version of python3 you have but to fix the "python3*.dll not found" you have to look through your python dir.

 ## Warning
 * ~~There is a limitation however, some ads don't change the window title to "Advertisement".
 I might design a system which detects those too but I'm lazy atm.~~